Bright629-design/weriton-enterprises/README.md

-A starter for Weriton Hardware Website.
+A starter website for Weriton Hardware Enterprises.